-Addressing the mediapersons, U T Khader said that the health department has decided to make Karnataka a deaf and Mute free state.
+Addressing the mediapersons, U T Khader said that the health department has decided to make Karnataka a deaf free state.
 “As a pilot scheme, we have taken Dakshina Kannada district.
 Through this scheme, we have organized a camp to identify the affected children.”

-In every hospital, children will checked for any hearing problems and this will be mandatory in all the hospitals.
+In every hospital, children will be checked for any hearing problems and this will be mandatory in all the hospitals.
 The test will be done as soon as the child is born instead of waiting for the child to grow and the parents to notice the hearing problem.

 “Under this scheme, we have identified 120 children and we will distribute the necessary equipment free of cost.
 If using the equipment does not give favorable results, surgery will be done.
 We had identified 13 children from the district who required surgery.
 Out of the 13, 10 children have already undergone surgery while the parents of 2 children refused to do surgery and one child has some health issues.
 All the 13 children are below 5 years of age.”